sonugiri1043/Cracking-The-Coding-Interview/9-System-Design-And-Scalability/8-Pastebin.md

 - The system gets heavy traffic and contains many millions of documents.
 - Traffic is not equally distributed across documents.
 Some documents get much more access than others.

+### Step 3: Draw the Major Components
+We can sketch out a simple design.
+We'll need to keep track of URLs and the files associated with them, as well as analytics for how often the files have been accessed.

+How should we store the documents?
+We have two options: we can store them in a database or we can store them on a file.
+Since the documents can be large and it's unlikely we need searching capabilities, storing them on a file is probably the better choice.

+A simple design like this might work well:
+>
+                 |--------- Server with files
+                 |
+URL to file DB --|--------- Server with files
+                 |
+                 |--------- Server with files

+Here, we have a simple database that looks up the location (server and path) of each file.
+When we have a request for a URL, we look up the location of the URL within the datastore and then access the file.

+Additionally, we will need a database that tracks analytics.
+We can do this with a simple data store that adds each visit (including timestamp, IP address, and location) as a row in a database.
+When we need to access the stats of each visit, we pull the relevant data in from this database.